 Mr. Hagemann, how fast does an order need to be delivered to the customer?

 There’s no one answer to that.
 If someone orders a cheap mobile phone case, it is probably not so important whether the product is delivered on the same day or in two or three days.

 But if a customer orders an evening dress that she needs for a certain occasion, the delivery time is decisive.
 This is because the product has no value if it comes too late and she will probably send it back to the retailer.

 This correlation illustrates why studies show that same-day delivery is not the customer’s biggest wish, although this is often proclaimed.
-Keeping a promise, on the contrary, leads to very high satisfaction.
+Keeping your delivery promise, however, is essential to high customer satisfaction.

 “For e-commerce customers, the choice of delivery options, the promise of delivery, and the fulfillment of that promise are immensely important.”